eResources for Languages Undergraduates

 Subject databases list and link current scholarly research published in academic journals and are the ideal way to find out what’s new in your subject.
 Databases also link you to references and related articles and offer topic alerts and saved searches.
 You may need to use several to locate the information you need as no single database indexes every journal publication.

-- To access a database from outside the DIT network see the Off Campus Access link.
+- To access a database from outside the TU Dublin network see the Off Campus Access link.

 Try the following Kevin St Library Guides to get started:

-Select your Language and connect to a variety of language specific dictionaries, newspapers, magazines and cultural links at the DIT Language Corner.
+Select your Language and connect to a variety of language specific dictionaries, newspapers, magazines and cultural links at the TU Dublin Language Corner.

 The Library has a selection of European, English and Chinese language audiovisual material and films on DVD.